Top 12 Niche Scraper Pricing and Costs: 2026 Guide

 Cons:

-Windows-only, steeper learning curve, and not as user-friendly for non-technical folks.
-No cloud runs or visual workflow.
+Desktop software with a steeper learning curve, and not as user-friendly for non-technical folks.
+No cloud runs or visual workflow; ScrapeBox lists Windows 10/11, Windows Server, and Apple Mac support.

 4. Data Miner Pricing: Pay-As-You-Go and Subscription Options